 Oh my goodness, I totally forgot to post this, even though I have a student working on it!
 So wait no longer, here it is!
 Click on the link below the picture of the music, and be sure to print it in landscape orientation.

-What Will I Say On Halloween?
+What Will I Say on Halloween

 I wrote this for a new student right after her first lesson.
 She saw the all the Halloween sheet music around my studio, and wistfully asked me if she could play a Halloween piece.
 Of course I had to draw one before her next lesson because she is so darling and wanted one so badly!

 Since this student is on the first pages of her book, I wrote it without notes, just finger numbers.
 I am sharing it with other teachers because it was too much work for just one student!
-She was having a little trouble with finger numbers, so I’m going to put an pumpkin ring on her 4th finger.
+She was having a little trouble with finger numbers, so I’m going to put a pumpkin ring on her 4th finger.

 It is intended to be in 3 meter, played on the black keys with the left hand.
 The last note in each line is a dotted half note.
 If you tap out the rhythm on your piano cover, students will get a feel for how it goes.